Peter Thiel: Seasteading

 On 15 April 2008, Thiel pledged $500,000 to the newly created non-profit Seasteading Institute, directed by Patri Friedman, whose mission is "to establish permanent, autonomous ocean communities to enable experimentation and innovation with diverse social, political, and legal systems."
 At one of the institute's conferences, he described seasteading as "one of the few technological frontiers that has the promise to create a new space for human freedom."
 In 2011, Thiel gave $1.25 million to the Seasteading Institute, but resigned from its board the same year.
 In a 2017 interview with The New York Times, Thiel said seasteads are "not quite feasible from an engineering perspective" and "still very far in the future".

 Thiel Fellowship

-On 29 September 2010, Thiel created the controversial Thiel Fellowship, which annually offers them a total of $100,000 (raised to $200,000 since 2025) over two years to 20 people under the age of 23 in order to spur them to drop out of college and create their own ventures.
+On 29 September 2010, Thiel created the Thiel Fellowship, which annually offers a total of $100,000 (raised to $200,000 since 2025) over two years to 20 people under the age of 23 in order to spur them to drop out of college and create their own ventures.
 According to Thiel, many young people choose college simply because they're unsure of what else to do with their lives.
-He envisions a future system that offers different paths for different people, and believes that change in the university system will require external pressure ("Reformation") before any internal willingness to adapt can arise.
+He envisions a future system that offers different paths for different people, and believes that change in the university system will require external pressure before any internal willingness to adapt can arise, something he compared to the Reformation.